Skip to main content

 What help is available?

-A hearing care professional will assess the severity of tinnitus and the impact on quality of life to discuss together with the patient and other colleagues in a multidisciplinary team (e.g. ENTs) what kind of tinnitus management is suitable to increase quality of life.
+A hearing care professional will conduct a hearing assessment, assess the severity of tinnitus and the impact on quality of life to discuss together with the patient and other colleagues in a multidisciplinary team (e.g. ENTs) what kind of tinnitus management is suitable to increase quality of life.

 How is tinnitus treated?